 with Gary Gorton

 If society progresses in the treatment of minority groups, can corporate cultures do the same?
-A model of how corporate cultures are determined, why a variety of them exist, and whether competition can push regressive ones out of the market.
+A model of how corporate cultures are determined and whether competition can push regressive ones out of the market.

 A model in which monetary transmission to bank loan rates depends on bank net worth.
 When banks are flush with equity, the interest rate channel is wide open; when banks have little equity, the channel closes.

 Dynamic model of collateral constraints with multiple equilibria.
 This means asset prices can be self-fulfilling.
 Price crashes, booms, and leverage cycles transpire purely from investor expectations.

 A model of portfolio choice with a punitive government guarantee.
 Risk-taking actually declines with net worth, unless the fund's failure is imminent, in which case risk increases dramatically.